cesar-arce/cesar-arce/README.md

 # print("Hello World !!") 👋

 ### Welcome to my Data Science Portfolio.
-My passion is help customers and enterprises increase their business competitiveness understanding the intersection of data science and sports analytics! 👍
+My passion is help customers and enterprises increase their business competitiveness understanding the intersection of Data Science and Future trends! 👍

 ## >> From Raw Data to Machine Learning (ML)